adamwan-nexplore/guidebook-nxp-hk/what-we-share/lean.md

 ## 5. Opinion & Clarification

 - Human waiting is one of the most expensive waste.
 People practicing lean will try to KEEP people busy.
-Therefore, CYCLE time has introduced.
+- CYCLE time has introduced.
 Slack time is needed to review and improve the process
 - Measurements & Metrices are IMPORTANT indicators.
 Those expose:
   - overburden
   - scope change